joshbeard/joshbeard.me-website/site/index.md

 ### Framework

 This is a [Jekyll](https://jekyllrb.com/) site with a completely custom theme and layout.
 Being Jekyll, it's completely static.
-See my [Smol Stack](/posts/2022/03/28/smol-stack.html) post for information about alternatives to HTTP/WWW for this site.
+See my [Small Internet Stack](small.html) page for information about alternatives to HTTP/WWW for this site.

 The site should be mobile friendly.